Part Five: Self-initiation

 © 2005 Antero Alli (updated 7/19/19)

 ON THE BRIDGE BETWEEN WORLDS

 Ongoing paratheatre practice can open a door to direct experience of the Infinite.
-We stand awestruck and astonished in a trance of enthralling enchantment.
-However, this magic spell can also seduce us into making ritual time more meaningful than our daily mundane existence.
-Though these inspired trance states can feel more truthful and significant, after the ritual is over everyone still returns to their everyday lives and responsibilities.
+We stand awestruck and astonished in a trance of enthralling enchantment, a magic spell that can also seduce us into making ritual time more meaningful than our daily mundane existence.
+Though these inspired trance states can feel more meaningful and truthful, after the ritual is over everyone still returns to their everyday lives and responsibilities.
 And, then what ?